Fluent Bit: Official Manual

 make

-Note that Fluent Bit uses Cmake 3 and on some systems you may need to invoke it as cmake3.
+Fluent Bit uses CMake 3.
+On some systems you might need to invoke it as cmake3.

 cmake -DFLB_DEV=On -DFLB_TESTS_RUNTIME=On -DFLB_TESTS_INTERNAL=On ../